 2. Elbow Bursitis

-Elbow bursitis refers to inflammation or irritation of the elbow bursa, which are slippery, thin sacs that cushion the soft tissues and bones.
+Elbow bursitis, also known as olecranon bursitis, refers to inflammation or irritation of the elbow bursa, which are slippery, thin sacs that cushion the soft tissues and bones.
 Elbow bursitis may be caused by infection, repetitive activity, or an injury to the elbow bursa.
 Bursitis causes the elbow to swell, and fluid collects in the bursa.
 Bending the elbow can become painful as the swelling increases.

 Treatment: Most of the time, elbow bursitis is first treated with non-surgical options.
 Cortisone injections or anti-inflammatory medications may be recommended to help with swelling and pain.